robinrodricks/Maitreya9/README.md

 Western and Vedic astrology seem to be two different topics.
 And so most astrology programs support exactly one of them.
 Maitreya supports both.
 And in deed, both branches of astrology are essentially two different views of the same thing.

+**Note: Maitreya was originally developed by Martin Pe, but is no longer actively maintained.
+Therefore I have created this repository to continue the development of this software.**

 ## Features